How to Foster an Innovative Mindset at Your Organization

 People who are good at making things happen are curious.
 Curiosity fuels the acquisition of new information and is the source of creativity and innovation.

-Innovation leaders are curious about why things are set up the way they are, open to doing things differently and willing to try things that don’t neatly fit into their own assumptions.
-Curious leaders ask, “What if?”
-“Why else?” or “How might we do something different?”
-They shift their focus from, “There’s no way we can do this …” to “I wonder how we could make it happen?”
+Innovation leaders are curious about why things are set up the way they are, open to doing things differently, and willing to try things that don’t neatly fit into their own assumptions.
+Curious leaders ask, What if? or How might we do something different?
+They shift their focus from, There’s no way we can do that! to I wonder how we could make that happen.

 When you feel you already know the answer, there’s no curiosity.

 Ambiguity is uncomfortable and challenging.
 But the ability to slow down and be okay with ambiguity is necessary to innovate in the face of complexity.

 Innovation leaders balance the need to move forward with the need to hold themselves open to options.
 Creative thinking and innovative solutions increase when leaders are willing to stay open to possibilities longer.

 3. Practice affirmative judgment.

 Instead of telling people what they don’t like or what won’t work, innovation leaders let people know what they do like.
 They point out the strengths and value of a new solution or idea.
 This lets the team know they’re on to something new and useful, and it ensures they retain the most valuable attributes as the idea evolves.

 Affirmative judgment also provides recognition and promotes a sense of accomplishment and progress, which employees need to keep them motivated.

 By definition, new ideas are strange, unusual, weird, and different.
 So selling new ideas to others to get buy-in takes a lot of work and time.